 Short sales were common from 2008 to 2012, but they are less common in today’s booming housing market.
 Still, these distressed sales — in which a lender lets the borrower settle their mortgage for less than the total amount of the debt — could become part of the homebuying landscape again.
 For a buyer, a short sale can yield a good deal on a property, but it generally takes a certain amount of fortitude and patience, plus a lot of luck.

 What is a short sale?

-A short sale is not the same as a foreclosure.
-In a foreclosure, the bank repossesses the property and then tries to sell it for enough to recover its costs.
-In a short sale, a bank accepts that it won’t recover its outlay, and it’s considered the better option than dealing with the red tape involved with foreclosure and then going forward with handling a separate transaction.
+There is a difference between buying a home through a short sale versus a foreclosure.
+In a foreclosure, the lender repossesses the property and then tries to sell it for enough to recover its costs.
+In a short sale, the buyer is purchasing a home from the original owner, who will then repay their mortgage lender.
+The lender accepts that it won’t recover the full amount of its debt.

 Who benefits from a short sale?